Home What I Offer Projects Tools & Platforms Blog About Book Intro Call Describe Your Project

 • 4.35 million unique scholarly papers matched to OpenAlex records

-• What industries are building on our research?
+• Which industries are building on our research, and are they the ones we expected?

-• How does our portfolio’s patent citation rate compare to field expectations?
+• How does our portfolio’s translation profile compare to similar funders, or to the field as a whole?

 Want to discuss this work?